Gary Cooper: Later films, 1953–1959

-After appearing in Andre de Toth's Civil War drama Springfield Rifle (1952) – a standard Warner Bros. film that was overshadowed by the success of its predecessor – Cooper made four films outside the United States.
-In Mark Robson's drama Return to Paradise (1953), Cooper plays an American wanderer who liberates the inhabitants of a Polynesian island from the puritanical rule of a misguided pastor.
-Cooper endured spartan living conditions, long hours, and ill health during the three-month location shoot on the island of Upolu in Western Samoa.
+After appearing in Andre de Toth's Civil War drama Springfield Rifle (1952)—a standard Warner Bros. film overshadowed by the success of its predecessor—Cooper made four films outside the U.S. In Mark Robson's drama Return to Paradise (1953), Cooper plays an American wanderer who liberates the inhabitants of a Polynesian island from the puritanical rule of a misguided pastor.
+Cooper endured spartan living conditions, long hours, and ill health during the three-month shoot on the island of Upolu in Western Samoa.
 Despite its beautiful cinematography, the film received poor reviews.
 Cooper's next three films were shot in Mexico.
-In Hugo Fregonese's action adventure film Blowing Wild (1953) with Barbara Stanwyck, he plays a wildcatter in Mexico, who gets involved with an oil-company executive and his unscrupulous wife with whom he once had an affair.
+In Hugo Fregonese's action adventure film Blowing Wild (1953), he plays a wildcatter in Mexico, who gets involved with an oil-company executive and his unscrupulous wife with whom he once had an affair.

-In 1954, Cooper appeared in Henry Hathaway's Western drama Garden of Evil, with Susan Hayward, about three soldiers of fortune in Mexico hired to rescue a woman's husband.
-That same year, he appeared in Robert Aldrich's Western adventure Vera Cruz with Burt Lancaster.
-In the film, Cooper plays an American adventurer hired by Emperor Maximilian I to escort a countess to Vera Cruz during the Mexican Rebellion of 1866.
-All these films received poor reviews, but did well at the box office.
+In 1954, Cooper appeared in Henry Hathaway's Western drama Garden of Evil, about three soldiers of fortune in Mexico hired to rescue a woman's husband.
+That same year, he appeared in Robert Aldrich's Western adventure Vera Cruz.
+Cooper plays an American adventurer hired by Emperor Maximilian I to escort a countess to Vera Cruz during the Mexican Rebellion of 1866.
+All these films received poor reviews but did well at the box office.
 For his work in Vera Cruz, Cooper earned $1.4 million in salary and a percentage of the gross.